COMP1151/comp1151-design-quiz/README.md

 ## Question 3: Player Motivation (6 marks)

 A sandbox game such as [Minecraft](https://www.minecraft.net/en-us) supports several different player motivations.
-Using concepts from the Self Determination Theory (SDT) and Player Experience of Needs Satisfaction (PENS) models described in lectures, write one sentence describing the motivations of three model players:
+Using concepts from the Self Determination Theory (SDT) and Player Experience of Needs Satisfaction (PENS) models described in lectures, identify the key motivation for each of the following three model players and how it is likely to be satisfied through their play (write one sentence for each):

 1. A player who enjoys socialising with friends on a multiplayer server.
 2. A player who enjoys speedrunning the game to beat the final boss as quickly as possible.